How Do Doctors Find Bladder Cancer?

 Your doctor may also run additional tests to look at other parts of your urinary tract.

-The CT urogram is a radiological test to explore possible reasons for blood in the urine or other symptoms.
+A CT urogram is a radiological test to explore possible reasons for blood in the urine or other symptoms.
 This specialized scan uses intravenous (IV) contrast (a substance used to enhance the visibility of internal structures in X-ray based imaging).
 A CT urogram examines the upper urinary tract (kidneys and ureters) in detail.

 This test for bladder cancer is good at finding tumors of the kidney, renal pelvis, and ureter, as well as other urologic abnormalities.
 It may identify kidney stones and hydronephrosis (swelling of the kidney that is often due to downstream blockage).
 In addition, the entire abdomen and pelvis is also imaged.
 This allows a radiologist to identify other abnormalities in these parts of the body.
 In patients with cancer, it will help identify signs of spread to lymph nodes or other organs like the liver.